Teenage Insomnia: Is it the Real Reason Your Teen is Always Tired? How to Help

 Body Clock Issues – When we are little our body clocks function very well and it tells us when it is time to go to bed (as do our parents!)
 At the onset on puberty often that natural rhythm becomes disturbed and can result in difficulties in falling asleep.

-Too Much Caffeine – When they were younger teens were probably kept away from drinking coffee but once they are older a trip to Starbucks can become an everyday thing, especially if they are looking for an energy boost if they had problems sleeping the night before.
+“Excessive Caffeine Consumption: When they were younger, teens were probably not allowed to drink coffee.
+However, as they get older, a trip to Starbucks can become a daily habit, especially if they are seeking an energy boost after having trouble sleeping the night before.”

 Too much caffeine throughout the day is often a cause of insomnia in teens and it is not just coffee that is the culprit.
 Energy drinks like Red Bull that are so trendy right now can be even worse, as can many sodas.